IS-UMK/lemkis/concurency/advanced/README.md

 ## Lock free stack example

-Unfortunately no compiler support <hazard_pointer> header yet.
+Unfortunately (as for now) no compiler supports <hazard_pointer> header yet.
 However to get a tasteof HPs:

 ```cpp
 #include <atomic>